Your shopping cart is empty.

-We believe in relationships: investing in and building them, as a force for change.
-As relationship builders, we use those relationships and reflection (relational working) to support and enable people, and to create change.
-As a Scottish Autism practitioner you get to emotionally invest.
-You will be supported to reflect and grow.
-The skills you will get will enhance any career.
+We believe in relationships; investing in and building them, as a force for change.
+As a Scottish Autism practitioner you get to emotionally invest and you will be supported to reflect and grow.
+The skills you will develop will enhance any career.
 Excellent training on autism and our approach to working with autistic people is provided.

-If you believe in relationships, can work in line with our values and have an aptitude for learning about and working with people, investing in others and personal self-development, we need your qualities and talent.
-We are keen to start building a relationship with you and for you to consider joining us.
+If you believe in relationships, can work in line with our values and have an aptitude for working with people, investing in others and personal self-development, then we need your qualities and talent.
 Together we can achieve great things.

 We are really interested in people who show aptitude in building relationships and have a genuine interest in supporting autistic people.
-Skills relating to supporting others are usually transferrable and we take on people from a range of backgrounds: from hairdressing to postal workers!
+Skills relating to supporting others are usually transferrable and we take on people from a range of backgrounds.
 Reliability and consistency are important to the people we support.

 We are a great size and with services across Scotland (including a school, care homes, outreach, advisory services and housing support), we have career and personal development opportunities.
 We aim to work with requests for casual, part-time, fixed term as well as full-time applications.
 We are not too big though- with around 1,000 colleagues we still have opportunities to connect and learn from one another.